Previously we discussed our progress in testing some approaches to mechanistic anomaly detection (MAD). This is a short update on progress since then.

 We had previously held Llama 3.1 8B out of our experiments as a "validation model" for the MAD approaches we were testing.
 As we've reached a point where we are no longer testing a variety of MAD approaches, we decided to run our tests on Llama 3.1 8B to see how the methods performed on a different model.

-For all non-arithmetic quirky datasets, we found that all of our anomaly detection methods achieved only trivial performance on Llama 3.1 8B.
+For all non-arithmetic quirky datasets, we found that all of our anomaly detection methods achieved poor performance on Llama 3.1 8B.
 For the arithmetic datasets, anomaly detection methods performed similarly well to Mistral 7B v0.1.

 Llama 3.1 was less quirky than Mistral 7B v0.1